makrai/notes/wagner2203-transformer-speech-emo-valence.md

     * base architecture (w2v2-b / hubert-b) or the large architecture (w2v2-L /
       hubert-L) in a down-stream classification task (for
       * more details on the models, see Section 3.2).
 Even though, authors have
-  * different head architectures and training procedures in their studies, we
+  * different head architectures and training procedures
 * general observations from Table 1:
   1. roughly 10% better performance with models where the weights of the pre-trained model were not frozen during the down-stream task